dmitryro/django-bidding/README.md

-# django-bidding
+# django-medibot

-This project is intended to implement different bidding strategies to be reused with Django

-* English Auctions
-* Dutch Auctions
+This project is an implementation of a medical bot framework based on Django

-* Japanese Auctions
+* API
-* First-Price Auctions
+* Rules
-* Second-Price Auctions
+* Grammars
-* All-Pay Auctions
+* Dashboard